 UBS Financial Services, Inc. and Piper Jaffray & Co. v.
 Mark C. Riley, 2012 WL 1831720 (S.D.
 Calif.
 May 18, 2012)

-In a recent case before the Southern District of California, UBS Financial Services, et al, (“UBS”) petitioned to confirm, or in the alternative modify, a Financial Industry Regulatory Authority (“FINRA”) Arbitration Award issued September 2, 2011.
+In a case before the Southern District of California involving a setoff in a FINRA arbitration award, UBS Financial Services, et al, (“UBS”) petitioned to confirm, or in the alternative modify, a Financial Industry Regulatory Authority (“FINRA”) Arbitration Award issued September 2, 2011.
 Mark Riley (“Riley”), a former USB employee, filed a reply.
 The court granted UBS’s alternative motion to modify the award and awarded UBS pre and post judgment interest.
 All other motions were denied.

 The underlying dispute in this case arose when Riley failed to satisfy his indebtedness on two promissory notes after he terminated his employment with UBS, which had acquired his previous employer, Piper Jaffray.
 The two loans were received during Riley’s course of employment with Piper Jaffray and UBS.
 Because submission to FINRA arbitration was included in Riley’s employment agreement with UBS, the firm initiated a FINRA arbitration claim against Riley to recover the outstanding balances, as well as interest and attorneys’ fees.
 Riley filed a counterclaim against UBS and Piper Jaffray, alleging claims related to his employment with the firms.